DataDog/dd-trace-dotnet/docs/migrations/v1_to_v2.md

 On .NET Core, to avoid disconnected traces during the upgrade process:

-1. Upgrade the nuget package to the latest version of the tracer
+1. Upgrade the NuGet package to the latest version of the tracer
 2. Upgrade the automatic instrumentation package to the matching version of the tracer

-Indeed, on .NET Core, if the assembly version from the nuget package is newer, the CLR can load that one instead of the assembly from the tracer's home folder.
+> If you are targeting .NET Core/.NET 5+, and are unable to upgrade both the _Datadog.Trace_ NuGet package and MSI simultaneously, always prefer upgrading the NuGet package first.

 ##### If you were using v1.28.7 or lower

-In that case, the migration will create disconnected traces one last time. **You should update the Tracer Home (ie serverside) first though**, then the nuget.
+In that case, the migration will create disconnected traces one last time. **You should update the Tracer Home (ie serverside) first though**, then the NuGet.

 #### .NET Framework

 On .NET Framework there will be disconnected traces between automatic and custom instrumentation until both packages are upgraded to 2.x.
-In this upgrade scenario, Datadog recommends upgrading the automatic and custom instrumentation in whichever order is easiest for your application.
+In this upgrade scenario, Datadog recommends upgrading the MSI and NuGet package in whichever order is easiest for your application.